MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery-PublishingGuidelines.md

 Feedback on these guidelines is welcomed.
 If you do have feedback, please open issues in our [Github documentation repository](https://github.com/powershell/powershell-docs/).

-## Best Practices for Published Items
+## Best practices for publishing items

 The following best practices are what the users of PowerShell Gallery items say is important, and are listed in nominal priority order.
 Items that follow these guidelines are far more likely to be downloaded and adopted by others.